JosephLovato/JosephLovato.github.io/_posts/theoria/2022-09-12-Do-you-name-your-car?.markdown

 > "Effectance motivation entails the desire to reduce uncertainty and ambiguity, at least in part with the goal of attaining a sense of predictability in the environment." -_Epley et. al 2007_

 We live in a chaotic world—this is no doubt—and thus we find ways to make sense of it all.
-The researchers go on to argue that anthropomorphism is one those ways.
+The researchers go on to argue that anthropomorphism is one of those ways.
 Our deep understanding of "how to be human" spills over into our interactions with our surroundings, prompting our inner psyche to treat non-human things as humans in order to better understand them.
 Also, a facet of this effectance anthropomorphism is control, meaning that by projecting human characteristics onto non-humans, we can better control those things.
 In another survey, the researchers proved this by asking participants to watch videos of two dogs, one showing unpredictable behavior and another predictable behavior.
 Upon measuring the participants' "desire for control" against their anthropomorphic rating of the two dogs, those participants with a higher desire for control showed higher anthropomorphic ratings of the unpredictable dog.
 The results of this study confirm that when we are confused about something in our environment, we tend to apply our honed human-to-human analytical skills to the situation.

 But, once again, we didn't necessarily need an academic study to prove what has been culturally obvious for millennia.